open-telemetry/opentelemetry-java-contrib/disk-buffering/README.md

 * Max age for file writing, defaults to 30 seconds.
 * Min age for file reading, defaults to 33 seconds.
 It must be greater that the max age for file writing.
 * Max age for file reading, defaults to 18 hours.
-After 18 passed, the file would be considered stale and will be removed when new files are created.
+After that time passes, the file will be considered stale and will be removed when new files are created.
 No more data will be read from a file past this time.

 ## Usage